YOUR AKO OFFLINE DIGITAL DASHBOARD

 Register via MilSuite, wait for a confirmation email, wait for your account to be set-up, download the app.
 Use the web portal for A365 apps only; there is no CAC capability in the AVD browser version.

-Check out our Knowledge Base for help on common AVD issues.
+Check out our Help Center for help on common AVD issues.
 Your submissions will help others.

 Who Can Use Army Remote Workspace?